Toshiba colluded with government to undermine shareholders, probe finds | Politics

 The investigators' report released on Thursday marks an explosive turn in a long-running battle between the Japanese company's management and foreign shareholders, which include activist investors and Harvard University's endowment fund.
 It alleges the Ministry of Economy, Trade and Industry (METI) leaned on the Harvard fund and other foreign investors in an attempt to get them to vote along with management at last year's annual shareholders meeting.

 Contacted by Reuters, METI said it was aware of the report and was looking into its contents.
-Toshiba said it "will carefully review" the report and comment at a later date.
+Toshiba said it would "carefully review" the report and comment at a later date.

 Following a 2017 capital raising, a number of foreign funds invested in Toshiba, making an uneasy marriage of activist investors and a key strategic asset.
 It was not immediately clear whether the highest levels of government were involved.
 The report said that Toshiba's then president met with Yoshihide Suga, who was chief cabinet secretary under Abe, to explain the situation in May 2020.